A one-year academic Fellowship program in Interreligious Studies that has three components:

 The academic program will be in Ecumenism and Dialogue from a Christian perspective, with introductory courses in Judaism and Islam.
 During one year at the Angelicum, you will study the role of theology and philosophy in engaging in interreligious dialogue and how such engagements further your understanding of other religions.

 This is not an academic program in World Religions.
-As a Russell Berrie Fellow, you can take some courses in various religions as electives, but these will be offered mostly at the introductory level.
+As a Russell Berrie Fellow, you will be required to take courses as per the Faculty of Theology’s curriculum and you can take some courses in various religions as electives, but these will be offered mostly at the introductory level.
 The program does not provide a systematic understanding of other religious traditions.
 Rather, there will be additional courses and workshops that will provide you with the tools on how to engage in interreligious dialogue from theological and practical perspectives through the Church’s understanding of Ecumenism and Dialogue with the Jewish people and other believers.

 The curriculum includes courses in Christian anthropology, introductory courses in Judaism and other major World Religions, an introduction to principles of ecumenical dialogue, and an introduction to principles of interreligious dialogue.
 Please check the latest Handbook of Studies for the Faculty of Theology’s course offerings to see what specific courses are being offered during this academic year.